craftingcity/The-Known-World/Notes on the Multiverse/Big Lore/Heritages/Gnoll Specifics.md

 A Gnoll, no matter their place of birth or culture is born with a powerful internal hunger - most commonly this manifests as some form of substance abuse, but some are known to hunger for death or power or lust or other less than physical substances.

-The largest population of Gnolls live in [[The Outlands]] in nomadic tribes.
+The largest population of Gnolls live in [[Outlands]] in nomadic tribes.